stemplayer-js/docker-process-audio/README.md

 # docker-segment-audio

-Generate segments of mp3's from source wav files for use with the our [Stem Player](https://github.com/stemplayer-js/stemplayer-js).
+Pre-process source audio and convert it into HLS (m3u8) format that can be used with our [Stem Player](https://github.com/stemplayer-js/stemplayer-js).

 ## Usage